AlIako/Rocket-Lanes/README.md

 ## Running the game

-When launching the software, a window will show up and you can choose which resolution you want to start with.
-Note that we optimized the interface for a 4:3 ratio, specifically a 640\*480 resolution.
-If you want a good user experience, pick 640\*480 windowed.

 ### The modes

 The three first modes are: the single player mode, the client-server mode and the